tilek/about-me/my_goals_for_the_world.md

 DRAFT
 Everything below is my humble opinion.

-* - issues I would be interested working on full-time.
+Issues I would be interested working on full-time are marked with an asterisk.*

 # Tier 1 Goals - Urgent